 What is sustainable coral farming?
 Sustainable Coral Farming is the practice of farming using the principle of ecology, the study of the relationship between organisms and their environment.
 Farming the right species in the right environment.
 It helps coastal communities to receive income from maintaining and gardening the ocean the same way they do on land.
 Part of the coral harvested are used to restore other parts of the reef, other are used to sell as live aquarium specimen.

-Impact: The Ocean Gardener projects provide livelihood to thousands of coastal families around Indonesia, working with village cooperative, an association of fisherman, to bring them income, preserve and restore their reefs.
-We planted tens of thousands of corals, and want to level up the speed of restoration, by using all the different restoration methods adapted to the different environment and species of corals.
+Impact: The Ocean Gardener projects provide a livelihood to thousands of coastal families around Indonesia, working with a village cooperatives, an association of fishermen, to bring them income, preserve and restore their reefs.
+We planted tens of thousands of corals, and want to level up the speed of restoration, by using all the different restoration methods adapted to the different environments and species of corals.